se-buw/javafx-gradle-template/README.md

 A Java template project for a simple applications using gradle and basic dependencies.
 It comes with:
 - a JavaFX demo for a Graphical User Interface (GUI)
-- a Command Line Interface (CLI) applications
 - an SQL databse to load and store Books (in the GUI application)
-- a CSV file demo to load and store Books (in the CLI application)

 Mix and match as needed.